 50%!
 Half the orders were wrong!
 He went on to explain that sometimes these errors were minor, but sometimes they could also generate incorrect purchase orders and cause manufacturing errors.
 The sales person would have to go back to the customer and explain that they had to change the order - sometimes even at a cost to the customer.

-So what was the underlying problem?
+So, what was the underlying problem?

-Maybe I shouldn’t have been that flabbergasted (twice in one text!), since I know that another of our customers reduced their quality cost (cost caused by bad information) from 2,5% to 0,5%.
+Maybe I shouldn’t have been that flabbergasted (twice in one text!) since I know that another of our customers reduced their quality cost (cost caused by bad information) from 2,5% to 0,5%.
 These are percentage points that go straight to the bottom line.
 What CEO wouldn’t love to present such a margin change to his board?

-How to get the order right, first time, every time
+How to get the order right - first time, every time

 This is increasingly a discussion we are having with our customers.
 What companies don’t need is another point solution disconnected from the rest of the business information.

-What they do need is transparency in product definitions between the different stages in product development right the way through to manufacturing.
+What they do need is transparency in product definitions between the different stages of product development all the way through to manufacturing.
 And a common language that allows engineering to update product information and make it available to sales – without weeks of delay.
 This way, quotes will always be based on accurate information.
 And when the sale is made, the information gets automatically transferred into orders - orders that are correct!